The Real Housewives

 The Real Housewives is an American reality television franchise that began on March 21, 2006, with The Real Housewives of Orange County.
 Each installment of the franchise documents the personal and professional lives of a group of affluent women residing in a certain city or geopolitical region.
-Ten different series have been produced in the United States, with an announced eleventh.
-There are 21 international adaptations in addition.
-The American series is broadcast on Bravo; previously, the Miami installment aired for a time on Peacock.
+Eleven different series have been produced in the United States, with one additional series set in the United Arab Emirates.
+In addition, there are 32 international adaptations.
+The American series is broadcast on Bravo.
+Previously, the Miami installment aired for a time on Peacock.

 The first international adaptation, The Real Housewives of Athens, premiered on March 4, 2011.
-The longest-running international edition is The Real Housewives of Cheshire, which is currently airing its eighteenth season.
+The longest-running international edition is The Real Housewives of Cheshire, which had just finished airing its nineteenth season.

-The American franchise has led to 27 spin-off series in all; the most successful one being Vanderpump Rules, which has itself had a number of spin-offs.
+The American franchise has led to 28 spin-off series in all, the most successful being Vanderpump Rules, which has itself had a number of spin-offs.